Let’s make stacker, a programming language that acts as a stack-based calculator:

 Though stacker is simple, it will give us a gentle introduction to Racket, including a tour of its language-making workflow.
 Every language project will follow the same basic steps.

-stacker will also get us thinking about the idea of a “little language” made for a specialized purpose—known as a or .
+stacker will also get us thinking about the idea of a “little language” made for a specialized purpose—known as a domain-specific language or DSL.
 We can make general-purpose languages with Racket—and later on, we will.
 But languages don’t have to do everything.
 DSLs are valuable because they can be tailored to the problem at hand.
 And if you’ve programmed for a little while, it’s likely you’ve already used DSLs.

 Some general programming experience is assumed.